-Base salaries for our NEOs are initially determined as a result of negotiation between the executive and our management in consultation with, and subject to the approval of, our Compensation Committee.
-Our Compensation Committee reviews base salaries annually, typically in the first quarter, and has discretion to provide increases based on our Compensation Committee's understanding of current competitive pay practices, promotions, our CEO's recommendation (except for his own salary), changes in responsibilities and performance, our overall financial and operational results, the general economy, length of tenure, internal pay equity and other factors our Compensation Committee deems appropriate.
+Base salaries for our NEOs are initially determined as a result of negotiation between the executive and our management in consultation with, and subject to the approval of, our People & Compensation Committee.
+Our People & Compensation Committee reviews base salaries annually, typically in the first quarter, and has discretion to provide increases based on our People & Compensation Committee's understanding of current competitive pay practices, promotions, our CEO's recommendation (except for his own salary), changes in responsibilities and performance, annual budget for increases, our overall financial and operational results, the general economy, length of tenure, internal pay equity and other factors our People & Compensation Committee deems appropriate.
 Base salaries may also be adjusted during the year upon promotion or based on internal equity or external market conditions.
-Our Compensation Committee makes these decisions after reviewing the recommendation of our CEO (except as it concerns his own salary) and consulting with its compensation consultant.
-Following its review, in March 2022, our Compensation Committee determined not to adjust the annual base salaries of Messrs.
-Massaro and Orgel and to modestly increase the annual base salaries of Ms. Butler and Messrs.
-Ellis and King.
-The following table shows the annual base salary for each NEO for each of Fiscal 2021 and Fiscal 2022, as well as any applicable percentage increase.
+Our People & Compensation Committee makes these decisions after reviewing the recommendation of our CEO

+(except as it concerns his own salary) and consulting with its compensation consultant.
+Following its review, in February 2023, our People & Compensation Committee determined not to adjust the annual base salaries of the NEOs.
+The following table shows the annual base salary for each NEO for Fiscal 2023.